mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/language-basics/tezos-specific.md

 ---
 id: tezos-specific
-title: Tezos Domain-Specific Operations
+title: Mavryk Domain-Specific Operations
 ---

 import Syntax from '@theme/Syntax';

-LIGO is a programming language for writing Tezos smart contracts.
-It would be a little odd if it did not have any Tezos specific functions.
+LIGO is a programming language for writing Mavryk smart contracts.
+It would be a little odd if it did not have any Mavryk specific functions.
 This page will tell you about them.

 ## Pack and Unpack